-Interest income (expense), net.
+Interest (expense) income, net.
+Interest expense is primarily related to interest associated with our convertible notes and financing arrangements and the amortization of debt issuance costs and discount.
 Interest income is primarily related to interest earned on cash equivalents.

-Other income (expense), net.
+Other (expense) income, net.
 Other income is primarily related to fixed asset disposals and other non-operating gains or losses.